saidhavale1590/Sai-Dhavale/README.md

 # Sai-Dhavale
-This Is My First Repository,Author-Sai Dhavale
+This Is My First Repository.
+Author-Sai Dhavale